yurtemre7/mouse-battery/readme.md

    - `python3 mouse.py` or
    - Put the `start_mouse.bat` file as a shortcut in your startup folder (C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup).
+    - You may need to change the bat script to point to your python installation if you have multiple versions installed or renamed the executable.

 ### Thanks to